Withdrawals and Refunds

 Centacare Employment and Training must follow the Department of Training and Workforce Development’s Fees and Charges Policy.

-Students withdrawing from a course must notify us in writing by completing a Notification of Course Withdrawal Form, or in an alternative format which satisfies the requirements of the DTWD policy above.
-Centacare’s course withdrawal form is made available to students on our website, in the VET Student Handbook, and it can also be printed for students on request.
+Students withdrawing from a course must notify us in writing by completing a Notification of Course Withdrawal Form, or in an alternative format that satisfies the requirements of the DTWD policy above.
+Centacare’s course withdrawal form is made available to students on our website, and it can also be printed for students on request.

 In all cases of refunds, relevant documentary evidence (e.g. a medical certificate) is required.